 Making pot holders is quick and simple, and they are a great gift any time of year.
 Plus, because these are constructed with wool, they are fire-retardant and insulating, making them super-functional yet cute (of course).

 The simplest design is to use a single 7-inch-by-7-inch square top.
-After you’ve learned the basic technique, try patching pieces together to make colorful tops, such as the ones shown in the Image Gallery.
+After you’ve learned the basic technique, try patching pieces together to make colorful tops.

 Felting wool requires three conditions — heat, moisture and friction — which can be provided by your home washing machine and dryer.
 Here are a few tips for successful felting.

 - Use a hot-water wash, a cold-water rinse, and the usual amount (per load) of whatever laundry soap you have on hand.

 - Set your home washing machine for the load setting that will allow free movement of your goods, but don’t use too much water or they will float at the top and not get enough agitation or friction.
 If you desire a thicker, more shrunken finish, wash the sweaters in a load with your regular laundry.
 The weight of jeans and towels agitates the wool and enhances the felting process.

 - Dry the sweaters in the dryer on high heat.
 This step tightens the felt further, and sometimes makes felt that lacks body become full of it!

 - If, after one cycle of washing and drying, you still haven’t achieved the desired felted texture, try repeating the process one or twice more.